khanhnguyen7802/DataEngineer101/docker/general.md

 ## Summary

-- Dockerfile creates a Docker Image -> contains all project's code -> any user can run the code in order to create Docker Containers -> once the Image is built, it's uploaded in a Registry or a Docker Hub -> From Docker Hub, users can get the Docker Image and build new containers.
+- Dockerfile -> build -> Docker Image contains all project's code -> run -> Docker Containers -> once the Image is built, it's uploaded in a Registry or a Docker Hub -> From Docker Hub, users can get the Docker Image and build new containers.

   ![alt text](image-2.png)